Cmmishra/CodeIgniter-Easy-Menu-Manager/README.md

 bottomnavbar: to include the bottom/footer main navigation menu
 bottomendnavbar: to include the bottom end main navigation menu

-The functions generate the required structure in the form of a <ul> element along with any possible submenus.
+The functions generate the required structure in the form of a ul element along with any possible submenus.
 It is your job to decorate them with CSS properly.
 The functions take four arguements in the following order:

-1.Classname : provide a CSS class for the main/top <ul> element.
+1. Classname : provide a CSS class for the main/top ul element.
 Optional.

 2. Language: the language of the requested menu.
 It can be manual ('english') or a value from session or cookie.
 Required.

-3. ID: provide an ID for the main/top <ul> element.
+3. ID: provide an ID for the main/top ul element.
 Optional.

 4. Submenus CSS Class: CSS name for submenus of the menu.
 Optional.